building-blocks-org/building-blocks/docs/guide/packages_and_layers.md

 # Packages and Layers 🧩

-**BuildingBlocks** organizes your code into *layered packages* that make large systems easier to reason about, test, and extend.
+**ForgingBlocks** organizes your code into *layered packages* that make large systems easier to reason about, test, and extend.

 Each package has a clear responsibility and communicates with others through **explicit boundaries (Ports)**.